 Finished leather, which is commonly used in furniture, may become scratched with pet claws, jewelry, and other sharp items.
 While it might be easy to search for how to repair a leather couch on the internet, to properly restore scratched leather, use Leather Honey Leather Conditioner to recondition the area, restore lost moisture, and camouflage scratches or marks.
 We advise testing in a discreet area first and applying leather conditioner to the entire piece – instead of spot treating – as conditioning can darken some leather.
 The original color often returns over time.

 Aside from leather conditioning to repair damage, leather needs to be conditioned regularly to restore lost moisture and keep the fibers flexible, preventing damage.
-For optimal result, use an all-natural, premium leather conditioner, such as Leather Honey.
+For optimal results, use an all-natural, premium leather conditioner, such as Leather Honey.
 To start leather restoration and conditioning, apply Leather Honey to the leather surface in thin coats, using a lint-free cloth, paint brush, foam sponge or even your hands.
 Allow the conditioner to absorb for at least two hours (preferably 24).
 Then, wipe off any excess conditioner using a clean lint-free cloth.

 4. Fade Repair

 Due to exposure to sunlight or just a general wear over time, the original color of leather may fade.
 Leather fades as it becomes dry.
 To restore leather, apply Leather Honey to the faded area on the leather’s surface.
 Leather Honey will bring back the lost color.
 Again, we recommend applying to the entire piece rather than spot treating.
 If you need to add additional color, leather color balm is available in a wide variety of colors and shades, which match every original color of the leather.